 Use: Retrieving game from water.

-The Spanish Water Dog has its origin from Spain where it was bred as a guard dog, sheepdog and also a retriever of birds from water.
+The Spanish Water Dog has its origin in Spain, where it was bred as a guard dog, sheepdog, and a retriever of birds from the water.
 Because of the long and curly hair, this dog is well adapted for water activities.
 It has a powerful instinct to guard sheep and is very intelligent.
 They weigh between 40-49 pounds.
 It is also important to note that this dog does not originate from the poodle.